 The National Disability Insurance Scheme (NDIS) is the biggest disability services reform ever undertaken in Australia.
-It is expected that 460,000 Australians, including 100,000 Victorians, will be participants of the NDIS by full rollout completion in 2019.
+It is expected that 460,000 Australians, including over 100,000 Victorians, will be participants of the NDIS with full rollout completed in 2020.

 The core principle of the NDIS is that eligible participants should be supported to exercise choice and control in pursuit of their goals.
 The participant is at the centre of the process, so it is ‘participant directed care’ that funds reasonable and necessary supports to help people with a disability reach their goals.

 The disability support services sector is in the process of shifting away from traditional block funding to participant directed care under the NDIS.
 Under the NDIS, eligible participants will go through a planning process and be provided with a funding package based on participant goals and needs.
 The participant themselves then select service providers to provide supports.

 The NDIS will provide all Australians under the age of 65 who have a permanent and significant disability with the reasonable and necessary supports they need to help reach their goals.
 Goals may include greater independence, community involvement, employment and/or improved well-being.
 The goals are participant driven.
 You, the participant, or your nominee, are in control!

 A NDIS participant is able, during the planning process, or at any time, to make a plan management request that specifies who the participant wishes to manage the funding for supports under their plan.
 The plan must specify that the funding is to be managed wholly, or to an extent specified in the plan, by either the participant themselves (Self-Managed), a registered plan management provider (such as Plan Managers), the NDIS Agency, or a combination of the three.

 NDIS Transition schedule